wspace/hapyli/tutorial/embeddingwhitespace.md

 The HaPyLi compiler automatically reserves memory on the heap for global variables and string literals.
-Afterward, it writes the address of the remaining, unallocated memory at address '0' on the heap.
-This is used by the HaPyLi Standard Library, especially the "alloc" and "read-string" functions, to dynamically allocate more memory at runtime.
+Afterward, it writes the address of the remaining, unallocated memory at address `0` on the heap.
+This is used by the HaPyLi Standard Library, especially the `alloc` and `read-string` functions, to dynamically allocate more memory at runtime.

 The only time you'll ever mess with the heap pointer is when writing a new